 Portable Appliance Testing (PAT Testing): Safety and Compliance

-Regular checking, testing and maintenance of electrical systems within your business environment is vital to keeping your people safe and your company compliant.
-PAT testing is a key part of this.
+Regular checking, testing and maintenance of electrical appliances and equipment within your business environment is vital to keeping your people safe and your company compliant.
+PAT testing (Portable Appliance Testing) is a key part of this.

-Even if your business operates in a low-risk environment such as a shop or office, as opposed to a factory or construction site, there are still risks which can be posed by the electrics within those premises.
-It can be easy to overlook the dangers from portable electrical appliances such as kettles, radios, toasters, microwaves, desktop computers and mobile phone chargers.
-Also bear in mind that appliances belonging to your employees, as well as items leased or provided by a contractor, should be maintained.
+Even if your business operates in a low-risk environment such as a shop or office, as opposed to a factory or construction site, there are still risks of fire and injury which can be posed by the electrical appliances and equipment within those premises.
+Also bear in mind that appliances and equipment belonging to your employees, as well as items leased or provided by a contractor, should be maintained.

-PAT testing should be carried out by a competent person which doesn’t necessarily mean a qualified electrician.
+PAT testing should be carried out by a competent person, not necessarily a qualified electrician.
 In low-risk environments a designated member of staff with some degree of knowledge and training will often be able to carry out visual inspections.
-And all of your employees should be encouraged not only to use the appliances safely but also to make visual checks themselves and report any faults immediately.
+And all of your employees should be encouraged not only to use electrical appliances and equipment safely but also to make visual checks themselves and report any faults immediately.

-However, some portable electrical appliances may require advanced testing and therefore only a qualified electrician will have the necessary higher level of knowledge and experience, not to mention the correct testing equipment and ability to interpret the results.
+However, some appliances and equipment may require advanced testing and therefore only a qualified electrician will have the necessary higher level of knowledge and experience, not to mention the correct testing equipment and ability to interpret the results.

-Most portable electrical appliances will need testing at some point but not necessarily every year, particularly if they are used in clean and dry environments.
-In these cases, a visual inspection may be all that’s needed to identify potential risks such signs of water damage and loose or trapped wires.
+Also removed from the Code of Practice (5th Edition) was guidance about the frequency of testing, replacing this with a focus on assessments based on the factors above.
+Many electrical appliances and equipment will need testing at some point but not necessarily every year, particularly if they are used in clean and dry environments.
+In these cases, a visual inspection may be all that’s needed to identify potential risks such as signs of water damage and loose or trapped wires.

-Keeping a record of the PAT testing that takes place within your business is key to helping you stay compliant and up to date.
-Write down not only when something was tested, but what the results were and therefore when the next inspection should take place.
-Labelling an appliance with this information is a good idea.
+Keeping a record of the inspection and testing that takes place within your business is key to helping you stay compliant and up to date.
+Write down not only when something was tested, but what the results were and when the next inspection should take place.
+Labelling the appliance or equipment with this information is a good idea.
 Bear in mind that the date of the next test will depend on the results of the previous one, and may vary from one check to the next.

-Obviously, any faulty or damaged appliance must be removed straight away, whether it’s been identified through PAT testing or reported by any of your staff members.
+Obviously, any faulty or damaged electrical appliance or equipment must be removed straight away, whether it’s been identified through PAT testing or reported by any of your staff members.